VasylDvorak/meals/README.md

 Flatter project MEALS.

 In the project the technologies were used:
-Providers (flutter_riverpod), Animations, grid widget, Bootom navigation bar, Screen navigation, App bar item, Navigation Drawer.
+Providers (flutter_riverpod), Animations (explicit, implicit, Hero), grid widget, Bootom navigation bar, Screen navigation, App bar item, Navigation Drawer.

 The user can learn the different receipt by categories: